PlatzKiecker/docs/README.md

 #### Creating New Bookings

-With the ‘new booking’ button in the dashboard, a new mask named ‘Create booking’ opens, allowing bookings to be entered manually by the restaurateur.
-If a guest books a table by phone or walks into the restaurant wanting a table, the restaurateur can book the table themselves.
+With the ‘new booking’ button in the dashboard, a new mask named ‘Create booking’ opens, allowing bookings to be entered manually by the restauranteur.
+If a guest books a table by phone or comes into the restaurant asking for a table, the restaurateur can book the table themselves.
 The structure is the same as for the customer view (Name, Guests, Calendar, Notes).
 The booking is confirmed using the 'Create booking' button.

 ![Create Booking](images/create_booking.png)